 Vendors have responded by developing products that integrate intrusion detection system techniques in a single product.
 Some vendors have gone further by using an ongoing analysis of normal and abnormal network behavior to create new signatures as a broader intrusion detection technique.

-In an effort to further integrate intrusion detection systems, users must consider
+In an effort to further integrate intrusion detection systems, users must consider application-specific protection devices.

 Application-specific network behavior analysis tools: No more Web attacks